streamlink/streamlink/docs/install.rst

 ==================================== ===========================================
 Distribution                         Installing
 ==================================== ===========================================
-AppImage                             See the `AppImages`_ section below
+AppImage                             See the `Linux AppImages`_ section below

-AppImage nightly builds              See the `AppImage nightly builds`_ section below
+AppImage nightly builds              See the `Linux AppImages`_ section below

 Python pip                           See the `PyPI package and source code`_ section below